fsprojects/fantomas/docs/docs/contributors/FSharp.md

 - [Custom operators](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/operator-overloading#creating-new-operators).
 In F# there are some special operators like [|>](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-operators.html#(|%3E)) and [>>](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-operators.html#(%3E%3E)).

-Note that these are just function themselves as well.
+Note that these are just functions themselves as well.
 Instead of specifying all the arguments after the function name, (infix) operators let you specify an argument before the operator and after.

 In F#, you are able to create your own operators as well.
 In Fantomas, the most notable are `!-` and `+>`.
 We will cover them later, but if you peek in `CodePrinter.fs`, they are heavily used there.

 - [Signature files](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/signature-files).

 In Fantomas we use signature files to define the module boundaries.
 Everything that is both defined in the implementation file (the `*.fs` file) and in the signature file (the `*.fsi` file) is considered to be visible to other modules.
 If a signature file is present, there is no need to specify `private` in a function you don't want to be visible to other modules.
-Just don't add `val` entry to the signature file and it will be private automatically.
+Just don't add a `val` entry to the signature file and it will be private automatically.
 You can look at a signature file to get a glimpse of what the module really does.

 - [Type extensions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/type-extensions).